TDStrasser/KookaBlockly-Reference/docs/source/pins.rst

 ----

-The Pins category provides the means to control what the pins do.
+The Pins category, shown in :numref:`pinpalette`, provides the means to control what the pins do.

+.. _pinpalette:
 .. figure:: images/pins-palette.png
    :width: 500
    :align: center